yyaoisgood2021/HUB-screening/scripts/taiji/README.md

     # results/taiji_datasets: the base folder to save outputs of this command, when using n_pc=30, n_pc_cls=30, and res=3, output are saved under results/taiji_datasets/npcs30_pc30.3
     # results/proc_data/ATAC/ess/outs/fragments.tsv.gz: the raw fragment file of the ATAC experiment, we will extract fragments from it
     ```
+    After this command, you will see the gene count tsv file and atac fragment bed.gz file for each pseudobulk cluster.
+A statistics file named `cls-info-remained.txt` is also generated.
+You can check the numbers in [resources](https://github.com/yyaoisgood2021/HUB-screening/tree/main/resources/taiji)

-7. Also preprae gene count tsv file and ATAC narrow-peak bed file for the K562 WT control.
+8. Also preprae gene count tsv file and ATAC narrow-peak bed file for the K562 WT control.
 Download these data from ENCODE

    * ATAC peaks: [ENCFF976CEI](https://www.encodeproject.org/files/ENCFF976CEI/), directly download the bed narrow peak file in the GRCh38 assembly and save to `results/proc_data/ATAC/WT/ENCFF976CEI.bed`
    * RNA counts: